pneff93/Kafka-R/README.md

 The username is `user` and password `password`.

 Under `/home` you can run `Data.R`.
-It first creates a `simpleConsumer`, then requests all data from the beginning of the topic and finally converts the JSON string into a dataframe with `jsonlite`.
+It first creates a `simpleConsumer`, then requests all data from the beginning of the topic and finally converts the JSON string into a dataframe with [jsonlite](https://cran.r-project.org/web/packages/jsonlite/jsonlite.pdf).

 ![](RStudio.gif)